What is Annual Return?

 Difference Between Annual Return and Absolute Return

 Absolute return in respect of an investment means the income earned by that investment over a particular period.
 Thus, it refers to the increase or decrease in the value of the investment for a given period, expressed in percentage.
 The absolute return does not compare the return of a particular investment with any benchmark or criterion.
-It is also termed as a total return and reflects the overall profit or loss obtained on the investment without considering any other factor.
+It is also termed a total return and reflects the overall profit or loss obtained on the investment without considering any other factor.

 - It is an indicator of the compounded returns provided by an investment annually.